 Lesson 5: Cats are always expanding their territory

 Any self-respecting cat shouldn’t just settle for what they have, and neither should you.
-Expanding your business will expose you to new customers, and could help you receive increased revenue from your existing ones.
+Expanding your business with a marketing and branding strategy will expose you to new customers, and could help you receive increased revenue from your existing ones.
 Listen to your customers’ pain points and work out how to address them, and make your services a fuller package in the process.

 Lesson 6: Cats are clean